Building a Business in College

 He continues to lead EGI deeper into some industries, like energy in the wake of the shale revolution with Par Pacific Holdings, as well as expand further into others, like healthcare with Ardent Health Partners.
 In 2014, his reputation for strong corporate governance attracted an invitation from shareholders of an externally managed REIT to take over the company.
 He now chairs the renamed REIT, Equity Commonwealth.

-Sam serves on four NYSE-company boards, as well as EGI and Equity International.
+Sam serves on three NYSE-company boards, as well as EGI and Equity International.
 He is also the lead strategist for myriad companies in which he has an influential ownership interest.